 2285 Dundas St W, Toronto, Canada – unclesmoke.com

-Momofuku Noodle Bar: In Momofuku, Toronto, there are four different restaurants.
-For a quick bite the noodle bar on the ground floor is perfect.
-If you’d rather have a more extensive dinner the Daisho is recommended.
-Make sure to order the tartare of Trout and a skirt steak.
-So tasty!
+Momofuku Noodle Bar: Momofuku in Toronto has four different restaurants.
+For a quick bite, the noodle bar on the ground floor is perfect.
+For a more substantial meal, Daisho is highly recommended.
+Definitely order the Trout tartare and a skirt steak.
+So delicious!

 190 University Ave, Toronto, Canada – noodlebar-toronto.momofuku.com